satwikkansal/wtfpython/README.md

 42
 ```

-The built-in `ord()` function returns a character's Unicode [code point](https://en.wikipedia.org/wiki/Code_point), and different code positions of cyrillic 'e' and latin 'e' justify the behavior of the above example.
+The built-in `ord()` function returns a character's Unicode [code point](https://en.wikipedia.org/wiki/Code_point), and different code positions of Cyrillic 'e' and Latin 'e' justify the behavior of the above example.

 ---